lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 You automatically get the *Everyman* rating in each Action Skill for free.
 Each additional rating costs **1 AP**.

 You may have at most **3 Action Skills rated 5+** and at most **1 rated 7+**.

-A few tips for selecting Action Skills:

-* The rating name should generally match your professional experience.
-While some variation is allowed for talent (or lack thereof), be careful not to stray too far.
-A brand-new pilot with an Elite piloting skill isn't going to fly (pun intended).
-* Ratings 3 or higher imply you're is good enough to do this for a living.
-Hobbies don't need to be that high unless you're really serious about them.
-* Rating 1 (Everyman) is a special rating.
-It reflects what the average inhabitant of the game world would be capable of.
-What tasks you can even conceivably attempt with Everyman will vary from skill to skill.

 For more details about using skills, see [Conflict Resolution](/fs3/fs3-3/conflict).